-Grades will be finalized and released within five (5) working days of test administration for computer scored tests.
-Any delay beyond five (5) working days would be due to technology support.
+Grades will be finalized and released within seven (7) business days of test administration for computerscored tests.
+Any delay beyond seven (7) working days would be due to technology support.

 The standard policy for all courses will be that test grades and (other grades) will be reported out to two decimals points until the end of the course.